SrFDeMilleGroup/minimumWorkingExampleMOTSimulator/README.md

 1. clarify in write about the molecule velocity direction
 2. clarify about dragging molecule through laser field with constant v, random initial position and average, Hamiltonian period
 3. what we actually save: f dot v / |v|, etc
-4. save all settings, save all numbers in one file, save in .csv
+4. save all settings, save all numbers in one file, save units, save in .csv
 5. analysis code
 6. extend to cluster
+7. longitudinal static B field
+8. using tuple for p initialized
+9. molecule constants as struct and module